 If you start to feel down on yourself, your knee-jerk reaction may be to start focusing on your weight.
 In truth, indulging in an eating disorder will only make you feel worse.
 It will make you sick, unhappy, and weak – all things that contribute to further lowering your self-esteem.
 Instead, if you focus on healthy eating and other habits, you will feel strong and keep your eating disorder in the past.

-It’s common for anyone who overindulges to feel guilty and to want to get back on track.
-For someone recovering from an eating disorder, it can be a huge trigger, leading to the impulse to purge and restrict calories all over again.
-The best thing you can do is to avoid overindulging in the first place by making sure you eat healthy, well-rounded meals.
-But if you do overindulge (which is totally ok, because you are human) learn to approach it with self-love.
-Afterward, instead of sabotaging yourself, focus on eating well and refocusing on your healthy habits and you’ll feel back to normal in no time.
+It is very common for anyone who overindulges to feel guilty and to want to get back on track.
+For someone who is recovering from an eating disorder, overindulging can be a huge trigger.
+And, it can lead to the impulse to purge and restrict calories all over again.
+The best thing you can do is to avoid overindulging.
+You can do so by making sure you eat healthy foods and portions.
+Be sure to have well-rounded meals.
+But if you do overindulge (which might just happen because you are human) learn to approach it with self-love.
+Avoid beating yourself down for the mistake.
+In fact, look at it as less of a mistake or failure and more of a learning experience.
+After a period of overindulging, instead of sabotaging yourself, focus on eating well and refocusing on your healthy habits.
+You will feel back to normal in no time.

 Eating disorder triggers are different for everyone, so it is important to identify what yours are.
-Also, learn how to act mindfully instead of impulsively.
-By practicing this, you’ll be able to overcome most situations that can make you relapse, and instead carry on with your new healthy way of life.
-If you need help, Willow Place for Women has a program specifically for treating women who suffer from eating disorders.
-Call or contact us today at 1-888-651-4212.
+Also, it’s helpful to learn how to act with mindfulness instead of upon impulse.
+By practicing this, you will be able to overcome most situations that can make you relapse.
+Instead, you will be able to carry on with your new healthy way of life.

 If you need help overcoming an eating disorder, Willow Place for Women has a program specifically for treating women who suffer from these problems.
 Just contact us today by calling 1-888-651-4212.